Learn How to Use WooCommerce

 Step 5: Access the Setup Wizard

 WooCommerce has two options when it comes to setting up your shop.
-You can use the Setup Wizard, or skip the wizard and come back to it another time.
+You can use the WooCommerce Setup Wizard, or skip the wizard and come back to it another time.
 Using the built-in setup process can save you time later on.

-Some of the information you provide during setup will auto-populate to different parts of your store, so you won’t have to fill in the same information multiple times.
+Some of the information you provide during the WooCommerce setup will auto-populate to different parts of your store, so you won’t have to fill in the same information multiple times.
 The wizard will take you through five different steps that require you to enter information about your shop:

 Let’s take a look at each step in greater detail, so you know what to expect.
 It’s best if you have all the information you need in front of you when you sit down to configure WooCommerce.

 The Store Setup page will collect information about the location of your store, and whether you plan to sell products online or in-person.
 You’ll also be able to choose your primary currency for accepting payments:

 Once you complete this form, click on Let’s go! to move to the next step in the setup process.

 It’s best to assemble all the necessary information about your products at this point.
 Here’s how to set up a WooCommerce product page: